Stress Urinary Incontinence

 Slings are a very effective way of treating stress incontinence.
 They are a success in about 80% of women and many more women have improved symptoms.

-A sling procedure can also be performed using your own tissue.
-When this is done, a small piece of fascia is taken from a bikini cut abdominal incision.
+A sling procedure can also be performed using your own tissue through a bikini cut abdominal incision.
 This surgery is more uncomfortable and requires more healing time.
 It does not have an erosion rate and has similar success rates as the mesh sling.

 Retropubic Suspension Surgeries